Designing the Right Loading Dock for Your Operation

 - The drive approach outside of the building

-Truck drivers need adequate space to back in their long trailers.
-Safety and efficiency are both compromised without a long enough drive approach.
-And with today’s average tractor/trailer combined length reaching about 75 feet, a drive approach of 110 feet, which was typical in years past, won’t suffice with today’s longer trailers.
+The loading dock is the main hub of a facility’s shipping and receiving with constant traffic throughout.
+So, it is critical that drivers have adequate space to back in and maneuver their vehicles - whether semi trailers or cargo vans.
+If the drive approach is too short or narrow, a facility is compromising both the driver’s safety as well as their throughput.
+And with today’s average tractor/trailer combined length reaching about 75 feet, a drive approach of only 110 feet, which was typical in years past, won’t suffice with today’s longer trailers.

-The American Trucking Association recommends that a drive approach should be twice the length of the longest tractor/trailer combination that visits a loading dock, plus an additional 5 to 15 feet depending on the overhead dock door centerlines.
+The American Trucking Association recommends that a drive approach should be twice the length of the longest tractor/trailer combination that a facility receives at their loading dock, plus an additional 5 to 15 feet depending on the overhead dock door centerlines.
 For example, a 75-foot tractor/trailer combo with 12-foot overhead door centerlines will need a drive approach of 165 feet (75 feet x 2 + 15 feet for the tight centerline).

 - Dry trailers: 46”